 Research as an undergraduate student is a fantastic opportunity to connect with existing projects and the faculty and researchers leading them (or launch your own!) as well as make connections with others who are interested in emerging possibilities and challenges within and across fields.
 Whether your future goals involve getting into the workforce, applying to graduate or professional programs, or something else altogether, undergraduate research is a great way to practice and build skills from critical and systems thinking to community problem-solving.

-The first thing to do is decide what kind of research interests you!
-Good questions to ask yourself might be:
+Next, you will want to decide what kind of research interests you!

-You will also want to decide when to pursue research.
-Consider the following:
+Finally, you will need to decide when to pursue research.

-- Most CS&E students start looking for research opportunities after they have been accepted to the major (typically 2nd semester sophomores and up)
+Most CS&E students start looking for research opportunities after they have been accepted to the major (typically second semester sophomores and up).